TheOdinProject/curriculum/javascript/path.md

 ## Advanced Browser Work

 ### Description
 There's a whole lot more to using Javascript in the browser than just manipulating simple DOM elements with jQuery.
-If you want to grab data from external sites or your own back end, submit forms, or handle more complicated games, you'll need to dig deeper into how Javascript handles callbacks.

-We'll also cover how to build games using HTML5's `<canvas>` element, which let you use Javascript logic to draw shapes.
-Once you can do that, you're only limited by your creativity (and maybe your geometry skills if you're building complex ballistics games).
+If you want to grab data from external sites or your own back end, submit forms, or handle more complicated games, you'll need to dig deeper into how Javascript handles things like callbacks.
+Here we'll also cover how to build games using HTML5's `<canvas>` element, which let you use Javascript logic to draw shapes.

 1. Taking Javascript to the Browser
     /js_to_browser.md